carol-tsai/readme-generator/sampleREADME.md

 SOFTWARE.

   ## Contributing
-  Please email me if you would like to contribute to this repo.
+  Please email me if you would like to contribute.

+  ## Tests
+  To run tests, use this command in terminal:

+    non

   ## Questions
   Got questions?
-You can email me at caroltsai.dev@gmail.com or at my github: [carol-tsai](https://github.com/carol-tsai).
+You can email me at caroltsai.dev@gmail or find me on github at [carol-tsai](https://github.com/carol-tsai).